quarkslab/peetch/README.md

 `peetch` is a collection of tools aimed at experimenting with different aspects of eBPF to bypass TLS protocol protections.

-Currently, peetch includes two subcommands.
+Currently, peetch includes three subcommands.
 The first called `dump` aims to sniff network traffic by associating information about the source process with each packet.
-The second called `tls` allows to identify processes using OpenSSL to extract cryptographic keys.
+The second called `tls` allows identifying processes using OpenSSL to extract cryptographic keys.
+The third one `proxy` automatically intercepts TLS traffic from processes using OpenSSL and decrypts messages on the fly.

-Combined, these two commands make it possible to decrypt TLS exchanges recorded in the PCAPng format.
+Combined, the first two commands make it possible to decrypt TLS exchanges recorded in the PCAPng format.

 ## Installation